agama-project/agama/doc/live_iso.md

 You can enter your password during boot in an interactive session.
 Again, there are two options:

-* Use `agama.password_dialog` boot option to start and interactive dialog during the boot process.
+* Use `agama.password_dialog` boot option to start an interactive dialog during the boot process.
 This uses a nice dialog for entering and confirming the password.
 However, in some situations the full screen dialog might not be displayed correctly or some messages might be displayed over it.
 In that case